Coming in 2023

 The Documentary (Synopsis)

 Are you ready to experience what Lou Mansdorf at Rum Bar Records likes to call “Garage Rock 101”?
-See this intimate glimpse into the early 80s Boston music scene.
+See an intimate glimpse into the early 80s Boston music scene.
 “The Dogmatics: A Dogumentary” shares the untold story of the band that unwittingly pioneered and became emblematic of the genre.

 As their songs appealed to many audiences, they became known to many as “Boston’s House Band.”
-It’s not just a story of brothers – by blood and bond – but a rock and roll quartet that included identical twins with a shared passion for music and its rich history.
+It’s not just a story of brothers (by blood and bond) but a rock and roll quartet that included identical twins with a shared passion for music and its rich history.

 The Band (Bio)